privateprep/coding-space-website/src/pages/programs/girlcode-program.md

       Ready to sign up for a GirlCode Class?
 Every seasonal class and camp program we offer includes a GirlCode option.
 Check out our Programs page to learn more and register.
+  - type: textOnly
+    textAlign: center
+    bgColor: "#264548"
+    textColor: "#faf6ee"
+    mdContent: "## **What GirlCoders and Their Parents Have to Say About Our Program**"
 ---